 The baths built at the time of Emperor Hadrian were perhaps destroyed by fire, because towards the end of the reign of Emperor Antoninus Pius, his successor, the construction of new large baths began to the south of the old ones.
 The large frigidarium was restored at the time of Emperor Constantine, by Flavius Octavius Victor, praefectus annonae, i.e. the magistrate in charge of the grain supply to the City of Rome.
 The inscription celebrating the repairs he made was written in Greek (a fragment of it can be seen in the image used as background for this page).

 The layout of Terme del Foro complied with recommendations made by Vitruvius, a Ist century BC civil and military engineer in De Architectura, a treatise on construction techniques.
 Similar to what can be noticed at Caracalla's Baths the hot rooms had a south-western exposition in order to reduce heating costs.
 There were five hot/tepid halls on the southern side of the baths all with different shapes and decoration (the square pillars of one of the halls recall the Doric Atrium at Villa Adriana).
-They were built on a raised platform, underneath which was the bath heating system.
+They were built on a raised platform, underneath which was the hypocaust, the bath heating system.

 (left) The largest of the "calidaria" and one of its basins; (right) inscription from a statue to Lucius Volusius Maecianus, now in one of the "calidaria"